World Trade Center station (MBTA): History

 World Trade Center station was designed by G plus G Architects.
 Its mezzanine level is intended to resemble an underwater environment with a blue-lit wavy ceiling and sand-colored stone tiles with mica flecks.
-Lenticular art designed by Marybeth Mungovan and Jason Asselin is installed on the lobby level of the station.
+Lenticular art designed by Marybeth Mungovan Lensel and Jason Asselin is installed on the lobby level of the station.
 The station has entrances from two different street levels: ground-level Congress Street and the elevated World Trade Center Avenue.
 Because of the configuration of Massachusetts Turnpike exit ramps, inbound SL1 and SL3 buses stop at the station twice: once on Congress Street, then again at the underground platforms after entering the tunnel at Silver Line Way.

 World Trade Center station opened along with the rest of the South Boston Piers Transitway from South Station to Silver Line Way on December 17, 2004.
 Through service on the SL2 and SL3 routes serving the Design Center and City Point areas began on December 31, 2004, followed by SL1 service on June 1, 2005.
 Inbound SL1 (and since 2018, SL3) buses also stop on Congress Street outside the station before entering the Waterfront Tunnel at Silver Line Way.
 The original SL3 service was discontinued on March 20, 2009.

 The station was a proposed stop on the Urban Ring – a circumferential bus rapid transit (BRT) line designed to connect the existing radial MBTA rail lines to reduce overcrowding in the downtown stations.
 Under draft plans released in 2008, a surface stop on Congress Street adjacent to the headhouse would have served both northbound and southbound Urban Ring buses.
 The project was cancelled in 2010.

 In early April 2018, construction on a nearby building caused spalling on a concrete column at World Trade Center, closing the station for a day.
 SL3 service (a new South Station–Chelsea route different from the discontinued City Point route) at the station began on April 21, 2018.